Zambrella/hugetooth/apps/flutter_starter_template/README.md

 ---

 ## Exceptions ⚠️
-There is an extension for `AsyncError` which will loop through all known `Exception` types and create a helpful error message for the user.
+There is an extension for `Object` which will loop through all known `Exception` and `Error` types and create a helpful error message for the user.
 When creating new exceptions, you should add a suitable error message to the relevant `.arb` files and add it as an option in `app_exceptions.dart`.

 There is also a helpful function that will take a plain `Exception` type and remove the `Exception: ` prefix and return it as a `String`.